WMD-group/Solar_oxides_data/README.md

-Data repository for paper: ***Data-driven discovery of photoactive quaternary oxides using first-principles machine learning***
+Data repository for the publication: ***Data-driven discovery of photoactive quaternary oxides using first-principles machine learning***

 ## Background

 The high-throughput workflow uses a mixture of machine learning, data-driven models and first-principles calculations.
-The overall aim is to filter through a search space of 1 million quaternary oxide compositions to identify some that fall within some stability window, have a bandgap in the range 1.0 - 2.5 eV, and are comprised of earth-abundant elements.
+The overall aim is to filter through a search space of 1 million quaternary oxide compositions to identify those that fall within a stated stability window, have a bandgap in the range 1.0 - 2.5 eV, and are comprised of earth-abundant elements.

 ## Contents